HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: dia
    - Type: ?
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database

-- Parameter: hash
-   - Type: ?
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Data to save.
+Stored as ? in the database

 ## Calling Methods
 - POST